grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (### The Prospect gets stuck in shallow water)

-Bastian suddenly called up from the control room with a sense of urgency.
+Bastian suddenly called from the control room with a sense of urgency.
 "Up on the bridge: the depth-under-keel has a warning light and is showing very shallow --- two meters."

+[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 "Umm, Sir Piero...are you sure there's enough fuckin' water here?"
 Percy asked him.

 "Plenty of water.
 I have taken many ships through here."